 Body Composition Testing:

 - Dual Energy X-Ray Absorptiometry (DEXA): The DEXA technology assesses body composition and bone mineral density using an x-ray technique to look at the density of different segments of the body to provide information about lean and fat tissue in the body.
-The amount of radiation involved with DEXA scans is minimal and equivalent of four hours of sunlight exposure.
-A trained technician will help you position yourself on the DEXA table where you will lay still while the DEXA unit performs body scans.
+The amount of radiation involved with DEXA scans is minimal and equivalent of four days of sunlight exposure.
+A trained technician will help you position yourself on the DEXA table where you will lay still for three minutes while the DEXA unit performs the body scan.

 - Note: A prescription from your physician for the DEXA scan is required to perform this test.
 Please bring the prescription with you or else the test will not be performed.